Solving Integer Linear Programs with a Small Number of Global Variables and Constraints: Preliminaries

-Aside from general integer linear programming, we will also be concerned with two subclasses of the problem. \sv{ \textsc{ILP-feasibility} is formulated equivalently as ILP, with the restriction that $\eval$ must be the $\mathbf{0}$-vector. \textsc{Unary ILP} is the class of all ILP instances which are supplied in a unary bit encoding; in other words, the input size of \textsc{Unary ILP} upper-bounds not only the number of variables and constraints, but also the absolute values of all numbers in the input. \textsc{Unary ILP} remains NP-complete in general, but in our setting there will be cases where its complexity will differ from general ILP.}\lv{ \begin{enumerate} \item \textsc{ILP-feasibility} is formulated equivalently as ILP, with the restriction that $\eval$ must be the $0$-vector.
-All hardness results for \textsc{ILP-feasibility} immediately carry over to \textsc{ILP}. \item \textsc{Unary ILP} is the class of all ILP instances which are supplied in a unary bit encoding; in other words, the input size of \textsc{Unary ILP} upper-bounds not only the number of variables and constraints, but also the absolute values of all numbers in the input. \textsc{Unary ILP} remains NP\hy{}complete in general, but in our setting there will be cases where its complexity will differ from general ILP. \end{enumerate} } Combining both restrictions gives rise to \textsc{Unary ILP\hy{}feasibility}.
+Aside from general integer linear programming, we will also be concerned with two subclasses of the problem. \begin{enumerate} \item \textsc{ILP-feasibility} is formulated equivalently as ILP, with the restriction that $\eval$ must be the $0$-vector.
+All hardness results for \textsc{ILP-feasibility} immediately carry over to \textsc{ILP}. \item \textsc{Unary ILP} is the class of all ILP instances which are supplied in a unary bit encoding; in other words, the input size of \textsc{Unary ILP} upper-bounds not only the number of variables and constraints, but also the absolute values of all numbers in the input. \textsc{Unary ILP} remains NP-complete in general, but in our setting there will be cases where its complexity will differ from general ILP. \end{enumerate} Combining both restrictions gives rise to \textsc{Unary ILP-feasibility}.

 There are several ways of naturally representing ILP instances as graphs.
 The representation that will be most useful for our purposes will be the so-called \emph{incidence graph}: the incidence graph $G_\III$ of an ILP instance $\III$ is the graph whose vertex set is $\var(\III)\cup \cF(\III)$ and two vertices $s,t$ are adjacent iff $s\in \var(\III)$, $t\in \cF$ and $s$ occurs in $t$ with a non-zero coefficient.
 An instance $\III'$ is a \emph{connected component} of $\III$ if it is the subinstance of $\III$ corresponding to a connected component of $G_\III$; formally, $\cF(\III')\subseteq \cF(\III)$ is the set of constraints that occur in a connected component of $G_\III$ and $\eval(\III')$ is the restriction of $\eval(\III)$ to $\var(\cF(\III'))$.
 For a set $Z\subseteq \cF(\III)\cup \var(\III)$, we will also use $\III\setminus Z$ to denote the ILP instance obtained by removing all constraints in $Z$ from $\cF(\III)$ and removing all variables in $Z$ from all constraints in $\cF(\III)\setminus Z$ and from~$\eval$.